What is a Savannah cat?

 • SBT means that parents, grandparents, and great-grandparents are all Savannahs.

-An SBT is bred down from the Serval but it is at least 4 Generations removed.
-The SBT Savannah is a “pure” Savannah that has guaranteed only Savannahs as parents for at least 3 Generations.
-The size or appearance of an SBT Savannah can be compared to an F4 or an F5 Savannah.
-SBT Savannahs are more consistent in their type.
-Personality and size are better foreseeable and the temperament is predictable.
+An SBT is bred from the Serval but is at least four generations removed.
+The SBT Savannah is a “pure” Savannah that has had only Savannahs as parents for at least three generations.
+The size and appearance of an SBT Savannah can be compared to those of an F4 or an F5 Savannah.
+SBT Savannahs are more consistent in their type, with personality and size being more predictable, and their temperament is also reliable.
 An SBT Savannah is the perfect choice for a family with other pets and small children.

 Other questions you might have